-- Update library software during to more fully support the library's automation. - ☐ Attend training at the Diocese of Grand Rapids and local ISD as well as possible conferences, workshops and in-services. - ☐ Use on-line courses as a resource for students and for professional development for staff and administrators. - ☐ Continue to search for apps and/or web tools to deliver to the students to improve teaching and learning.
+- ☐ Update library software during to more fully support the library's automation. - ☐ Attend training at the Diocese of Grand Rapids and local ISD as well as possible conferences, workshops and in-services. - Use on-line courses as a resource for students and for professional development for staff and administrators. - ☐ Continue to search for apps and/or web tools to deliver to the students to improve teaching and learning.

-- ☐ Continue to search for apps and/or web tools to deliver to the students to improve teaching and learning. - ☐ Attend training at the local ISD as well as possible conferences, workshops and inservices. - ☐ Use on-line courses as a resource for students and for professional development for staff and administrators.
+- ☐ Continue to search for apps and/or web tools to deliver to the students to improve teaching and learning. - Attend training at the Diocese of Grand Rapids and local ISD as well as possible conferences, workshops and in-services.. - ☐ Use on-line courses as a resource for students and for professional development for staff and administrators.

-- ☐ Continue to search for new technology to deliver to the students. - ☐ Attend training at the local ISD as well as possible conferences, workshops and inservices. - ☐ Use on-line courses as a resource for students and for professional development for staff and administrators.
+- ☐ Continue to search for new technology to deliver to the students. - ☐ Attend training at the Diocese of Grand Rapids and local ISD as well as possible conferences, workshops and in-services. - ☐ Use on-line courses as a resource for students and for professional development for staff and administrators.